 Over 150,000 domains expire every day worldwide.
 Some of those are abandoned junk.
 But plenty are businesses that forgot to renew, didn't update their contact details, or had no idea their domain was about to lapse.
 A WHOIS lookup takes 10 seconds and can prevent months of recovery headaches.

-We built a free WHOIS Lookup tool that queries modern RDAP servers to pull registration data for any domain.
+We built a free WHOIS Lookup tool that queries modern RDAP servers to pull registration data across the 1,200-odd extensions in the global RDAP directory, and falls back to the older protocol for a handful of registries that directory cannot see.
 Expiry dates, nameservers, registrar info, domain status codes, DNSSEC.
 Everything you need to check your own domains or investigate someone else's.

 What is WHOIS (and why does RDAP matter now)?